 Since the UK joined the EU in 1973, trade policy has played a minor role in UK politics.
 Now it’s back.
 Much has and will continue to be written about what the objectives of post-Brexit UK trade policy should be.
 But whether the UK is able to achieve the objectives it eventually chooses, will depend on the success of its negotiating strategy.
 By adopting these four principles the government can ensure it makes the best of a bad hand.

-This article is a summary of the CEP BREXIT09 Analysis ‘Four Principles for the UK’s Brexit Trade Negotiations’ which is available to download from here.
-The Centre for Economic Performance (CEP) is a politically independent Research Centre at the London School of Economics and Political Science.
+- This article is a summary of the CEP BREXIT 09 Analysis ‘Four Principles for the UK’s Brexit Trade Negotiations’ which is available to download from here.
+The LSE Centre for Economic Performance (CEP) is a politically independent research centre.